JuanIrache/gopro-telemetry/readme.md

 ## To-Do

+- Use tolerant in more places, o maybe return raw if failed checks
+- Fix typos
 - Interpret data
+  - Change sensor to stream?
   - Use STPM for time if available?
   - hero6+ble produces strange stnm sensor
   - Create and document time inputs, Document outputs (gps time is utc, mp4 time is local)